naj1024/pyspectrum/README.md

 This was an exercise in writing some python.
 There are speed penalties in keeping to python in this.
 Getting the different SDR platforms to work is through libraries, some were tested on windows, some were tested on Ubuntu Linux.
 Getting a driver to work can be challenging, gnu-radio even has support that makes use outside gnu-radio almost impossible (iio).
 Overall it gave me an idea of what the various sdr platforms have to do.

-It would be nice to use web sockets to implement a different spectrum/spectrogram output.
-There are various examples that use web sockets around.
+###There are three options for display

+   ####matplotlib - The first display written
-The display is fairly rudimentary, implemented in matplotlib.
+        This display is fairly rudimentary, but should work everywhere.
 There are mouse controlled options.
 The display runs as a separate process (not thread) so that we don't have problems with the display taking processing time from the input data.

+   ####web - The second display written, using a specrum.js found on github.
-There is a second display option with pages being served from an inbuilt webserver.
-A websocket interface is then used to pass data from the python to the javascript in the browser.
+        A websocket is used to pass data from the python to the javascript in the browser.
         The web server and the websocket servers run as separate processes and we use the same queue as we did for the matplotlib display.

+   ####react - work in progress

-Speed wise it will depend on your machine.
+Performance wise it will depend on your machine.
 I have certainly kept up with streams of data at over 2Msps.
 The display gets updated between 10 and 20fps.
 The idea is to run real time, i.e. we are going to compute an FFT for the sample rate given and just update the display when we can.
 We remember all FFT results between screen updates and do peak holding so that no peak is missed on the display.